Hello! How can we help?

 Of course shoutouts on social media are always welcome too! #GeoNadir

-Select the “forget password” option at the bottom of “sign in” floating window and type in your registered email.
-You will receive an email and follow the instructions to reset your password.
+Click the person icon in the bottom left corner of the GeoNadir platform screen.
+Select the “forget password” option in the middle of the “sign in” screen and type in your registered email.
+You will receive an email with further instructions on how to reset your password.

 Please double check to see all the images are geotagged and were collected at the same location during one mapping mission.
 Any invalid images will show a warning next to the image name in the upload window.

-On top of our homepage, you can filter the database based on categories, or just type in the locations or keywords to see if there are any tags that suit your interests.
+On top of the platform’s homepage, there is a search bar where you can filter databases based on categories, or just type in the locations or keywords to see if there are any datasets that suit your interests.